brgman/aronbergman/README.md

 # 📅 [Agenda 42](https://agenda42.fr)

-**Agenda42** is a web application that helps students at School 42 efficiently manage their time and campus activities — all in one place:
+**Agenda42** is a web application that helps students at [École 42](https://42.fr) efficiently manage their time and campus activities — all in one place:
 - Slots where you’re assigned as a peer evaluator
 - Your own project evaluations
 - Events you’ve signed up for